F-I-D-O/Manuals/manuals/Programming/Python/Plotly Manual.md

 ## Figure Annotations
 [documentation](https://plotly.com/python/text-and-annotations/)

-For adding annotations to the whole Figure, we can use the [`add_annotation`](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Figure.html#plotly.graph_objects.Figure.add_annotation) function.
+For adding annotations to to a figure, we can use the [`add_annotation`](https://plotly.com/python-api-reference/generated/plotly.graph_objects.Figure.html#plotly.graph_objects.Figure.add_annotation) function.
 The most compliated and also most limited aspect is the positioning of the annotation.
 There are two things we can position:

-- the head of the annotation, which is the position the annotation arrow points to, or the position of the text in case of no arrow
+- the head of the annotation arrow, or the position of the text in case of no arrow
-- the tail of the annotation, which is the position of the annotation arrow, if present
+- the tail of position of the annotation arrow, if present

+Note that there are some important **limitations of annotations**:

+- There is no way how to position the text of the annotation.
+If we need a specific position of the text, we need to add it as a separate annotation.
+This brings a huge burden, as we need to calculate the right offset from the arrow, which depends on the angle, but also the dimensions of the plot
+- The `textangle` parameter of the text is in the coordinate system of the plot, not the coordinate system of the data.
+A recalculation is needed if we want to align a data based arrow annotation with a text annotation.
+- These annotations only work for 2D plots.
+For 3D plots, custom solution with 3D line and cone plots is needed.

 ### Setting the head of the annotation
 There are two settings for head of the annotation for each axis: